kiasaki/blog/content/pages/consulting.md

   implemented so we can measure the impact of the MVP or feature.
 - **6. Learn:** We'll retrospect on the outcome of the launch and discuss about the possible next steps.

+### Expertise

+- Backend (Node.js, Go)
+- Frontend (React, Backbone, Webpack/ES6, & more)
+- Databases (PostgreSQL, Redis, MongoDB, ElasticSearch)
+- Linux/Unix server administration
+- Cloud and infrastructure

 ### Also...

-- I do short term engagement on building a defined MVP or feature
+- I do short term engagements on building a defined MVP or feature
-- I mostly work with early-stage startups
+- I mostly work with early-stage startups and small businesses
-- I can come on-site, which is preferable if possible
+- I can come on-site, which is preferable when possible
 - I try and only help startups that use technologies I have experience with, that way I ensure that I can actually deliver a solution quickly and that you pay me to execute on a plan not learn and debug